thomsonreuters/wikidata_permid_linking/organizations/by_ticker/README.md

 Some wikidata entries have a ticker attached to them.
 Since permid.org has a much wider coverage for tickers, just searching for the ticker will result in multiple matches.

 However, if we can quantify which exchange the ticker is on, we can convert the ticker to a [Reuters Instrument Code](https://en.wikipedia.org/wiki/Reuters_Instrument_Code) and search for that which _should be_ unique.
+If no match is found, a search is run using just the ticker.
+This will likely result in multi-matches so use the QA columns to validate before pasting into QuickStatements.

 This script queries for 40 organizations at a time from Wikidata that have no permid but do have a ticker.